The town with a medieval taste

 An interactive gastronomic map

-Siena WithGusto is the food guide for those who want to enjoy the most valid addresses in town: places non to be missed and tips for those who are hungry for good things at all times and intend to enjoy every moment of their trip.
+Siena WithGusto is the food guide for those who want to enjoy the hidden gems of this town.
+We recommended all the locations and tips for those of you who are always hungry, ready to have good food and want to enjoy every moment of their trip.